-This data element has been developed so that some measure of treatment activity is included in the collection.
+This data element was developed to provide a measure of treatment activity in the collection.
 The main treatment type is the principal focus of a single treatment episode, which means that each treatment episode will only have one main treatment type.
 If there is a change in the main treatment type, then the current episode should be closed and a new episode commenced.
 For brief interventions, the main treatment type may apply to as few as one contact between a client and agency staff.
 Broad treatment types have been included in the data domain so that a selection will be applicable across all jurisdictions.
 Coding options are:

 - 1 Withdrawal management (detoxification)

 - 2 Counselling

 - 3 Rehabilitation

 - 4 Pharmacotherapy

 - 5 Support and case management only

 - 6 Information and education only

-- 7 Assessment only - 8 Other.
+- 7 Assessment only

+- 8 Other.